renzososa09/linux-system-hardening-lab/README.md

 ## Disabled Unnecessary Services

-Disabled the CUPS printing service to reduce attack surface since it is not required for this system.
+Disabled the CUPS printing service since it was not required for the system.

 ```bash
 systemctl status cups